Gallup polling data

 Documentation:

-Note: For some surveys, the Excel documentation file is within a zip file along with the data in the Data Files section down below.
+Note: For most surveys, the Excel documentation file is within a zip file along with the data in the Data Files section down below.

 More information about this survey is available in Gallup's methodology document.
-In addition, each file has an Excel sheet showing which questions were asked in each year, and providing full question wording:
+For all months at a glance, consult the GPSS Combined Codebook.
+In addition, each file has an Excel sheet showing which questions were asked in each year, and providing full question wording.

 Gallup US Tracker